mgumz/alock/README.md

 List of authentication modules:

 * none - no authentication at all (not recommended)
-* pam - authenticate against the users system-password using the 'pam-login' module
+* pam - authenticate using the 'pam-login' module
-* passwd - authenticate against the users system-password
+* passwd - authenticate using system password database
 * hash - authenticate using arbitrary hash comparison

 List of background modules: